Endorsements

 Congressional Elections 2026

-Peggy Flanagan for United States Senate: Minnesota, our country, and our planet need a champion who will fight for our future.
+Peggy Flanagan is our current Lt.
+Governor and a candidate for U.S. Senate.
+Minnesota, our country, and our planet need a champion who will fight for our future.
 Peggy Flanagan is that champion.
 This time of crisis calls for her loud and clear voice.
 As our Senator, she will lead with the values that Minnesotans share: our commitment to civil rights, our respect for our lakes and rivers, and our drive to give our children a bright future.

-Kelly Morrison for Congressional District 3: A physician by profession, Kelly Morrison has championed progress on climate and on clean water issues ranging from road salt to sulfide mining.
-We are thrilled to have her in Congress standing up for her West Metro constituents!
+Kelly Morrison is a physician and former State Legislator profession who has championed progress on climate and on clean water issues ranging from road salt to sulfide mining.
+We are thrilled to have her in Congress standing up for her West Metro constituents.

-Betty McCollum for Congressional District 4: Betty McCollum is Minnesota environmentalists’ most consistent and long-standing ally in Congress, authoring and supporting bills on clean energy, clean water, and protecting natural lands.
-The East Twin Cities Metro and all of Minnesota are lucky to have her in the House!
+Betty McCollum is Minnesota environmentalists’ most consistent and long-standing ally in Congress, authoring and supporting bills on clean energy, clean water, and protecting natural lands.
+The East Twin Cities Metro and all of Minnesota are lucky to have her in the House.

 Minnesota Senate Elections 2026